Navigating between pages (CSR)

 For more details on how to set the URL in a sample project, see the sample in the Headless repository

-Synchronizing parameters with the URL
+Syncing parameters with the URL

-Additionally, you might need to synchronize search parameters with the URL.
+Additionally, you might need to sync search parameters with the URL.
 This ensures that filters, sorting, and other side effects, such as the current pagination, are reflected in the URL.
 As a result, users can reload the page or share it with others to see the same filtered results.

 Headless for Commerce provides two sub-controllers to manage URL parameters: